Threshold resummation for the production of four top quarks at the LHC: Numerical results

 \section{Numerical results}

-The phenomenological studies reported in this letter are performed using the central member of the LUXqed\_plus\_PDF4LHC15\_nnlo\_100 PDF set~\cite{Manohar:2016nzj, Manohar:2017eqh} for both the pure QCD results and the QCD + EW results.
-This PDF set is based on the PDF4LHC15 PDF set~\cite{Butterworth:2015oua, NNPDF:2014otw, Harland-Lang:2014zoa, Dulat:2015mca} and includes the photon content of the proton, needed for the calculation of the EW corrections.
-We use the $\alpha_s$ value corresponding to the PDF set, take the mass of the top quark $m_t = 172.5$~GeV (unless stated otherwise) and choose the central factorisation and renormalisation scale $\mu_{F,0} = \mu_{R,0} = 2m_t$.
-The theoretical uncertainty is estimated by varying $\mu_R$ and $\mu_F$ using a $7$-point scale variation.
-To this end, we consider the minimal and maximum cross section values calculated for
+The phenomenological studies reported in this letter are performed using the central member of the LUXqed\_plus\_PDF4LHC15\_nnlo\_100 PDF set~\cite{Manohar:2016nzj, Manohar:2017eqh} for both the pure QCD results and the QCD+EW results.
+This PDF set is based on the PDF4LHC15 PDF set~\cite{Butterworth:2015oua, NNPDF:2014otw, Harland-Lang:2014zoa, Dulat:2015mca} and includes the photon content of the proton.
+We use the $\alpha_s$ value corresponding to the PDF set, take the mass of the top quark $m_t = 172.5$~GeV (unless stated otherwise) and choose the central factorisation and renormalisation scale $\mu_{F,0} = \mu_{R,0} = 2m_t$ (as in Ref.~\cite{Maltoni:2015ena}).
+The theoretical uncertainty is estimated by varying $\mu_R$ and $\mu_F$ using a $7$-point scale variation, i.e.

 The fixed-order results are obtained using aMC@NLO~\cite{Frederix:2018nkq,Alwall:2014hca}.
 Since our calculation concerns pure QCD corrections, we present the LO and NLO QCD results for comparison.
-However, our final resummation-improved cross section incorporates the NLO(QCD+EW) result, where the electroweak corrections are included up to $\mathcal{O}(\alpha^2)$~\cite{Frederix:2017wme}.~\footnote{In the notation of Ref.~\cite{Frederix:2017wme}, we include up to (N)LO$_{3}$.} We show our results for $\bar{N}$ resummation, but did confirm that those for $N$-resummation show qualitatively the same behaviour.
-We defer a detailed discussion of the subtle differences between $N$ and $\bar{N}$ resummation to an upcoming publication~\cite{4top:upcomingpaper}.
+However, our final resummation-improved cross section incorporates the NLO(QCD+EW) result, where the electroweak corrections are included up to $\mathcal{O}(\alpha^2)$~\cite{Frederix:2017wme}.~\footnote{In the notation of Ref.~\cite{Frederix:2017wme}, we include terms up to (N)LO$_{3}$.}